-Items on the Consent Calendar are considered routine and may be disposed of by a single motion to adopt staff recommendation.
-If the City Council wishes to discuss any item, it should first be removed from the Consent Calendar.
+Items on the consent calendar are considered routine and may be acted on by a single motion to adopt the staff recommendation or report.
+If the Commission wishes to discuss any item, it should first be removed from the consent calendar.